Naitreey/notes-and-knowledge/cs/javascript/language.rst

 - A function returns ``undefined`` if nothing is returned explicitly via ``return`` statement.

+- ``undefined`` is not a reserved keyword, but an identifier. 准确地讲, undefined is a readonly property of global object (WTFJS_). 由于 undefined is not reserved, it's technically possible to define a local variable named ``undefined``.

 null
 ----
+- ``null`` is the only value of Null type.

 - It is a bug in JS language definition that: ``typeof null === "object"``.